zalando/postgres-operator/docs/administrator.md

 Some displayed options can be disabled from UI using simple flags under the `OPERATOR_UI_CONFIG` field in the deployment.

+The viewing and creation of clusters within the UI is limited to the namespace specified by the `TARGET_NAMESPACE` option.
+To allow the creation and viewing of clusters in all namespaces, set `TARGET_NAMESPACE` to `*`.

 ### Deploy the UI on K8s

 Now, apply all manifests from the `ui/manifests` folder to deploy the Postgres